nfes-org/nfes-org.github.io/_posts/2024-03-26-geosteering-workshop-2024.md

 **3rd Geosteering and Formation Evaluation Workshop by NORCE and NFES** or
 [**sign-up for updates**](https://forms.gle/hzoBmG1sv2hBSEA9A) today!
+And do not forget to [add the event to your calendar](/assets/events/GFE-Workshop2024.ics).

 <!-- Visit [the event page at DigiWells (NORCE)](https://digiwells.no/events/geosteering-2022) for signing up, submissions, and/or sponsorship. -->

 ### Action links
 [Submit your abstract!](https://forms.gle/cv4iqiMepyjEykRc8)
 <span>&#183;</span>
 [Sponsorship](/assets/workshop2024/geosteering-workshop-sponsor-NFES-2024-03-27.pdf)